 How do I know that my medical device is safe?

 No medicine or medical device is completely safe and without risks and side effects, but the TGA takes a number of steps to minimise the potential risks as much as possible.
-The Australian public should feel confident in the safety and quality of approved medical devices Australia, with our regulatory requirements for medical devices amongst the most stringent in the world.
-Medical devices in Australia are not only subject to strict approval assessments, but are also monitored closely after they have been approved for supply and included in the ARTG.
+The Australian public should feel confident in the safety and quality of approved medical devices in Australia, with our regulatory requirements for medical devices amongst the most stringent in the world.
+Medical devices in Australia are not only subject to strict approval assessments but are also monitored closely after they have been approved for supply and included in the ARTG.

 The Essential Principles

 The TGA monitors medical devices even after they are approved for use in Australia to make sure they continue to meet our safety standards and regulatory requirements.
-This is know as post market monitoring.
+This is known as post market monitoring.
 Some post market monitoring activities include:

 - assessing and investigating reports of problems with medical devices